Adds several rows of new data to the existing data to work with. All the elements of

 Set the scale of measurement for a column

-.
+column to scale.
 See also the explanation of the different scales.Parameters:

 (string) column (required)